togrupe/dlive-midi-tools/README.md

 ![Gui](gui.png)

-Select the Columns you want to write, then click the Button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
-The selected action(s) start automatically.
+Select the columns you want to write, then click the button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
+Afterwards the selected action(s) start automatically.

 If you find any issues, please let me know.